 Augmentin begins to work against bacterial infections within hours of when you take it.
 However, you may not notice improvement in your symptoms for a few days.

-Augmentin has not been studied enough in pregnant women to know for sure what effects it could have.
-Studies in animals have not found any harm to the fetus when given to pregnant mothers.
-However, animal studies don’t always predict the way humans would respond.
+Augmentin’s use during pregnancy has not been studied enough to know for sure what effects it could have.
+Animal studies have not found any harm to the fetus when Augmentin was given to pregnant animals.
+However, animal studies don’t always predict what would happen in humans.

 Augmentin should only be used during pregnancy if there’s a clear need for its use.

-Augmentin is excreted in breast milk in small amounts.
-Although it’s often considered safe to use during breastfeeding, it may lead to side effects in a child who is breastfed.
+Augmentin is known to pass into breast milk in small amounts.
+Although it’s generally considered safe to use during breastfeeding, it may lead to side effects in a child who is breastfed.

 Augmentin and amoxicillin may be easily confused with each other, but they’re not the same drug.